pavithra24/Github-Search_Users/README.md

         Note: Install k6 to run this script

  **Result analysis of Production Ready Application.docx**
-  > Result analysis document with recommended kubernets sizing and target architecture.
+  > Result analysis document with recommended kubernetes sizing and target architecture.